 The business process management industry relies on large numbers of skilled employees, and our success depends to a significant extent on our ability to attract, hire, train and retain qualified employees.
 The business process management industry, including our company, experiences high employee attrition.
 During fiscal 2015, 2014 and 2013, the attrition rate for our employees who have completed six months of employment with us was 34%, 33% and 35%, respectively.
-Our attrition rate for our employees who have completed six months of employment with us increased to 36% during the six months ended September 30, 2015.
+Our attrition rate for our employees who have completed six months of employment with us was 34%, 33% and 35%, respectively.
+Our attrition rate for our employees who have completed six months of employment with us was 34% during the nine months ended December 31, 2015.
 We cannot assure you that our attrition rate will not continue to increase in the future.
 There is significant competition in the jurisdictions where our operation centers are located, including India, the Philippines, Romania and Sri Lanka, for professionals with the skills necessary to perform the services we offer to our clients.
 Increased competition for these professionals, in the business process management industry or otherwise, could have an adverse effect on us.
 A significant increase in the attrition rate among employees with specialized skills could decrease our operating efficiency and productivity and could lead to a decline in demand for our services.